dtloi/WeightLossManager/README.md

 A weight loss progress tracker, using SQL injections in Python.
 My primary motivation for this project was to teach myself the basics of database management while applying it to a programming language I was already quite comfortable using.
 Updates and additional features will be added over time.

 ### <ins>File Descriptions</ins>

+#### GraphWLDB.py:
+Creates visualization of the user's weight-loss progress over a period of time.
+The starting and ending dates for the graph can be given as input, if no dates are given for input, the user's entire history will be graphed.

+#### RunManager.py:
+Runs the main program.
+Reads filepath names for both new entries and new users in CSV format as command-line arguments.
+If no filepath command line arguments are given to Click then the UI subclass will be run, allowing the user to interact with the program via the command-line to enter their information or access program features.

+#### WeightCalculations.py:
+Performs supplementary calculations to find the user's BMR (Basal Metabolic Rate) and recommended calorie intake for a desired weight-loss plan.
+Can be called independently from WeightLossDB and WeightLossUI.

 #### WeightLossDB.py:
 Handles basic access to the WeightLoss database.
 Add a new user or add entry logs for a previous user.
 Reads data from a CSV file when given the filepath.

 #### WeightLossUI.py:
-Runs a command-line User Interface so a user can interact with and update the database without using CSV files.
+A command-line User Interface so a user can interact with and update the database without using CSV files.
 A tutorial of this program is provided further below.

-#### WeightCalculations.py:
-Performs supplementary calculations to find the user's BMR (Basal Metabolic Rate) and recommended calorie intake for a desired weight-loss plan.
-Can be called independently from WeightLossDB and WeightLossUI

-#### GraphWLDB.py:
-Creates visualization of the user's weight-loss progress over a period of time.
-The starting and ending dates for the graph can be given as input, if no dates are given for input, the user's entire history will be graphed.

 ## <ins>User Interface Tutorial</ins>